-Forensic Evaluation Services at FMC Devens is comprised of three primary components.
+Forensic Evaluation Services at FMC Devens is comprised of two primary components.
 First, this institution is a forensic study site for federal courts.
 As a result, we receive referrals from all parts of the United States to perform evaluations of insanity, trial competency, risk of dangerousness, and sentencing issues.
-Secondly, we facilitate a competency restoration program in which pretrial detainees who have been judged incompetent to stand trial are hospitalized at FMC Devens for treatment for restoration to competency.
-Finally, Forensic Evaluation Services oversees the institution's Risk Assessment Panel.
+Second, Forensic Evaluation Services oversees the institution's Risk Assessment Panel.
 The Risk Assessment Panel reviews mentally ill patients who have been committed as a result of dangerousness to determine their appropriateness for release.
 In addition, the Risk Assessment Panel reviews all convicted mentally ill inmates designated to FMC Devens prior to their release for potential civil commitment due to mental illness and dangerousness.

-Interns who select this rotation as a full-time option participate in all three aspects of the forensic evaluation program.
-Interns learn about the court-ordered evaluation process by conducting interviews with defendants under supervision, gathering collateral information, and conducting psychological testing.
+Interns participate in all aspects of the forensic evaluation program.
+Interns learn about the courtordered evaluation process by conducting interviews with defendants under supervision, gathering collateral information, and conducting psychological testing.
 Interns have the opportunity to learn about and use specialized forensic measures such as malingering tests and competency assessment instruments.
 Interns gradually assume a more active role in the evaluation process and have the opportunity to co-write forensic reports with their supervisors.
 Because forensic clinicians often testify from the institution via videoconference connections with various federal courts, interns may have the opportunity to observe expert testimony.
 They may also accompany one of the forensic examiners to one of the nearby federal district courts to observe live testimony.
 As co-signers of the forensic reports, interns are also subject to subpoena and may have the opportunity to testify in court.
 After completing the Forensic Evaluation rotation, each intern has the opportunity to testify as an expert witness in a "mock trial" exercise as part of the didactic series.
-Full-time interns in this rotation will also participate in the competency restoration program and will present cases to the Risk Assessment Panel as well as co-authoring risk assessment panel reports for the courts.
+Interns in this rotation also present cases to the Risk Assessment Panel and co-author risk assessment panel reports for the courts.
 Dr. Channell is typically the supervisor for the Forensic Evaluation rotation.